Some black trim additions brought a very subtle new look to this Sahara-based Wrangler.

 The Jeep Wrangler Altitude Edition is a variant featuring some subtle aesthetic changes that was launched in 2012.
 Starting with a production run of 4,500 models, it followed the release of Grand Cherokee, Compass, and Patriot Altitude models.
 Based on the Unlimited Sahara, the run of the Wrangler Altitude Edition ended in 2018 as the JK Wrangler was replaced by the JL.
-However, in mid-2019, Jeep re-launched a different Altitude Edition for the JL Wrangler.
+However, in mid-2019, Jeep re-launched a different Altitude Edition for the JL Wrangler, a special edition that has continued on for the 2020 model year.
 It is similar (though not identical) in nature to the previous iteration.

 Jeep touted the success that they had with the Call of Duty: MW3 and Arctic Editions of the Wranglers, and were keen to add another mildly collectible edition to entice buyers.
 The Altitude Edition is one of the most subdued special editions to come out of the JK generation and looks virtually the same as the Sahara unless you're able to get a closer inspection.

 The JK Altitude Edition ran from 2012-2015, taking a two-year hiatus before its final run in 2018.
 For just about $2,000 more than a comparably-equipped 4-door Sahara, you could get some distinctive additions to your JK Wrangler.

 As we'll see below, there are some interesting pricing differences for the JL Altitude Edition, including a sneaky trick for those looking to get a loaded 2019 Sahara Wrangler.

 Exterior of the Jeep Wrangler JK Altitude Edition

 The Power Bulge hood helped create a unique profile for the 2018 model.